 Why not?
 A business is nothing more than a money making machine and your machine isn’t a widget maker, or a trendy food truck, or a manufacturing plant, or anything else like that.
 Your business is to stockpile as many stocks as you possibly can.

 Don’t have a lot of money?
 No problem – just don’t buy a lot of stock.
 You can buy just one share at a time, or you can buy several million dollars’ worth.
-It doesn’t matter how many shares you purchase, what’s important is that you get started.
+The number of shares you purchase doesn’t matter.
+What’s important is that you get started.

 The best time to plant a tree is 20 years ago.
 The second best time is now. – Chinese Proverb

 HOW TO MAKE MONEY FROM STOCKS

 Stocks make money in two ways, through dividends and appreciation.
 A dividend is a payout from a company to its shareholders.
 Appreciation is when the price of a stock climbs higher than the price you paid; when you sell, the difference is your profit.

 Your business could be nothing more than buying portions of other peoples’ businesses in the form of stock.
 But what stock to buy?
 Rather than trying to pick ‘winning stocks’ or buying individual stock from companies you’re familiar with, you should instead buy pieces of every company that is traded on the stock market.